 Samples must always be clarified with the rights holder.
 How complicated this is always depends on who the rights holder is.
 You would have to act at your own risk here, as we cannot make any legal statements.
 However, by confirming our Terms and Conditions, you guarantee that you own all the necessary rights to your releases published through us:

-"6.1 The Rights Holder warrants to recordJet that the Rights Holder is authorized and able to enter into and perform this contract is the unlimited proprietor, with sole power of disposition, of all rights to the Recordings that are the subject matter of the agreement.
+"7.1 The Rights Holder represents and warrants that he is authorized and able to enter into and perform this Agreement and is the unrestricted and sole owner of all rights to the repertoire covered by this Agreement.

 We recommend that you consult a lawyer to find out whether or not you need permission from the copyright holder.
 This way you can be sure that you will not be sued.
 As soon as you have clarified all formalities, you can start publishing.